Haploid algebras in $C^*$-tensor categories and the Schellekens list: Unitarity and strong locality of the Schellekens list

 \begin{defin} A \textbf{holomorphic} conformal net is a completely rational conformal net, which has itself as unique irreducible representation, or equivalently \cite[Definition 2.6]{KL06}, which has $\mu$-index equal to 1. \end{defin}

 Over the recent years, it was proved that any strongly rational holomorphic VOA with central charge $c=24$ is completely determined by the Lie algebra structure on its weight-one subspace if the latter is non-trivial.
-Moreover, this Lie algebra must be in the list of complex Lie algebras in Schellekens' work \cite{Sch93} on holomorphic $c=24$ CFTs, see \cite{DM04a}, \cite{EMS20} and \cite{ELMS21}.
+More precisely, every strongly rational holomorphic VOA $U$ with central charge $c=24$ and with $U_1\not=\{0\}$ is a simple CFT type VOA extension of its affine vertex subalgebra $V_{U_1}$.
+Moreover, the Lie algebra $U_1$ must be in the list of complex Lie algebras in Schellekens' work \cite{Sch93} on holomorphic $c=24$ CFTs, see \cite{DM04a}, \cite{EMS20} and \cite{ELMS21}.
 This list \cite[Table 1]{Sch93} counts 71 entries in total.
 To entry 0 is associated the \textbf{Moonshine VOA}, see e.g.\ \cite{FLM88}, which has indeed trivial weight-one subspace.
 Although the uniqueness of the Moonshine VOA is still a very important open problem, the existence and uniqueness of the other 70 VOAs was proved in a series of papers, based on a case-by-case analysis, see e.g.\ \cite{LS19} (and \cite{LS20}) for a review, and through uniform approaches slightly later, see \cite{Hoh17} and \cite{Lam19,MS20,MS21,HM20,CLM22,BLS22}, cf.\ also \cite{LM22}.

 Regarding the unitarity of these 71 VOAs, it is already known for the 24 of them arising from the corresponding \textit{Niemeier lattices}, see e.g.\ \cite{CS99} for these lattices, see \cite[Figure 6.1]{Mol16} for the corresponding entries in the list, see the third row of Table \ref{table:prop_notorious_VOAs} for lattice VOAs.
 The \textbf{Leech lattice} $\Lambda$ and the corresponding \textbf{Leech lattice VOA} $V_\Lambda$ are among them.
 Furthermore, the unitarity of the Moonshine VOA was established in \cite[Theorem 4.15]{DL14} and in \cite[Example 5.10]{CKLW18}.